First snow contest, best pies, cooking thermometer

 Take the guesswork out of cooking!Here are tips for using a meat thermometer to ensure that the safe minimum internal temperature of meat is reached.
 That way, you know when it’s done, at peak flavor, and also safe for eating.

-Best Thanksgiving Dessert Recipes
+Best Thanksgiving Pie Recipes